rcfdtools/R.GISPython/OpenWeather/Output/CNE_IDEAM_OWM_Zonal_20220203.md

 ### Station list for the study case

-The below table, show the station list used for the zonal analysis for the current study case.
+The below table show the station list used for the zonal analysis display in this report for the current study case.

 | Station | Latitude° | Longitude°| Category | Technology | Status | State | County | Stream | Operator | AHName | SZName | SZHName |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|